 - Bring to a boil over medium high heat and cook for 20 minutes or until they are tender.

 - Remove the beets from the water and set aside to cool (don't throw out the beet water!).

 - Add the garlic, cinnamon, cloves, salt and pepper to the beet water and set aside.

 - Once the beets are cool enough to handle, the skins should slip off easily so slip the skins off and slice the beets to desired size (I found that slicing beets 1/4 inch thick resulted in beets that were good for snacking and for sandwiches)

-- Add the hardboiled peeled eggs and sliced shallots to the jar with the beets and set aside.
+- Add the hardboiled peeled eggs (4 per jar) and sliced onions to the jar with the beets and set aside.

 - Once the beet water has cooled to a warm temperature, stir in the honey and apple cider vinegar.
 You want the beet water to be just warm enough to dissolve the honey.